frontenddogma/web-development-glossary/manuscript/w.md

 : A telecommunications network that extends over a large geographic area for the primary purpose of computer networking.
 Wide area networks are often established with leased telecommunication circuits.
 The Internet may be considered a WAN. [†](#w-wan)

 Widow
-: A paragraph-ending word that falls at the beginning of the following page or column, separated from the rest of the text.
-Mnemonically, a widow is “alone at the top.” [†](#w-widows-orphans)
+: A paragraph-ending word that falls at the beginning of the following page or column, separated from the rest of the text. [†](#w-widows-orphans)

 Wiki
 : A hypertext publication collaboratively edited and managed by its own audience directly using a web browser.
 A typical wiki contains multiple pages for the subjects or scope of the project and may be either open to the public or limited to use within an organization for maintaining its internal knowledge base. [†](#w-wiki)